emick/kobo-aura-one-annotation-export/README.md

 # kobo-aura-one-annotation-export
-Exports Kobo aura one annotations to a text file
+Exports Kobo Aura One ebook reader annotations to a text file

 ## Usage